Johannes Mkolishi Dlamini: Political roles

 In the same year, Chief Mkolishi formally appealed to King Sobhuza II to negotiate with the Apartheid government for KaNgwane’s incorporation into eSwatini.
 The issue became contentious.
 It was based on both territorial claims and the South African government's apartheid policies, Swaziland as part of the ancestral lands of the Swati people.
 If approved, the cession would have seen the denationalization of Mpumalanga people of a population of around 800,000, who were Swati speakers.
 The plan to incorporate the region to Swaziland was announced by the apartheid government in 1982 and led to legal challenges that made President P. W. Botha to establish the Rumpff Commission, tasked with investigating the potential incorporation of KaNgwane into Swaziland.
 It was also mandated to consider the wishes and best interests of the affected Emaswati people.
 Opponents of the plan argued that it violated the international law on self-determination for the other people in the area who were not Swati speakers.
 The cession was ultimately shelved, and the territorial question remained unresolved.

+Although Chief Mkolishi Dlamini’s direct involvement in the incorporation campaign declined after the early 1980s, the issue remained active among Embhuleni’s traditional leadership.
+In the early 1990s, his successor and son, Chief Cambridge Makhosonke Dlamini, continued to advance similar arguments before South Africa’s constitutional negotiating forums, the Multi-Party Negotiating Process.
 However, the campaign lost momentum after Sobhuza II’s death in 1982.
 Chief Mkolishi also founded Inyatsi ya Mswati, a political party aimed at uniting all Swazis and pressuring the South African government for a fairer land allocation for the Swazi people.